Logarithmic EW corrections at one-loop: EW Sudakov corrections at one-loop

 \subsubsection{QED contributions in mass and dimensional regularisation}

 The total QED contribution to Eq.~\eqref{LSC1} can be identified as

 and can be either kept in MR as in Eq. \eqref{LSC2} , or as discussed in the following it can be expressed in dimensional regularisation (DR) as employed in all modern NLO Monte Carlo generators.
-In fact, the IR divergencies regularised via the fictitious photon mass $\lambda$ and a light-fermion mass $m_f$ appearing in Eq. \eqref{LSC2} can directly be be translated into the corresponding $1/\epsilon^n$ ($n=1,2$) DR poles~\cite{Basso:2015gca}.
+Having the coefficients of the DR $1/\epsilon$ poles in LA allows for pole cancellation checks with the universal pole structure~\cite{Catani:1996vz,Catani:2002hc} in the Sudakov limit.
+The IR divergencies regularised via the fictitious photon mass $\lambda$ and a light-fermion mass $m_f$ appearing in Eq. \eqref{LSC2} can directly be be translated into the corresponding $1/\epsilon^n$ ($n=1,2$) DR poles~\cite{Basso:2015gca}.
 The procedure to perform such identification depends on the mass of the emitter particle:

 \begin{itemize} \item massive emitter, $m_{\varphi} \neq 0$: in this case there are only single poles ($1/\epsilon$ in DR and $\ln \left(\lambda^2\right)$ in mass regularisation) and it is sufficient to apply the substitution